-This course includes recitations, lectures, supervised study and general laboratory and field work.
-The subject matter of the first unit includes dairying, small fruit and vegetable gardening.
-The course affords practice in milk-testing and in judging dairy cows.
-Note books must be kept in which laboratory and field work is reported.
-Three double periods and two single periods per week.
+This course includes recitations, lectures, supervised study, and general laboratory and field work.
+The subject matter of the first unit in agriculture includes plant production and animal husbandry.
+Seed testing and stock judging will be emphasized.
+Notebooks must be kept, reporting in full all laboratory and field work.
+Five double recitation periods a week.